soupi/learn-haskell-blog-generator/src/03-html/07-internal_modules.md

 ```

 And now in `Html.hs`, we will remove the code that we moved to `Html/Internal.hs`
-and in its stead we'll import the internal module:
+and instead we'll import the internal module:

 ```hs
 -- Html.hs